 At this home in Concord, MA the owners would like to update their existing brick fireplace with a new granite stone surround.
 They are also interested in removing the raised hearth and setting the new hearth flush with the floor to open up more space in the room.

-This job is fairly straightforward in that the new stone can built right over the existing brick.
+This job is fairly straightforward in that the new stone can be built right over the existing brick.
 The granite we use is only 1″ thick so fits inside the existing wood frame without needing to re-do any of the carpentry.
-The existing hearth we will need to remove in order to accommodate the new flush to the floor hearth that is desired.
+The existing hearth will need to be removed in order to lower the new hearth to the floor.